This easy prawn curry recipe can be prepared in less than 30 minutes.

 - Salt - to taste

 - Now take a small frying pan and heat the oil over medium-high heat.
 Add the mustard seeds.
-When they begin to crackle, add the cumin seeds and curry leaves.
+When they begin to crackle, add the cumin seeds and curry leaves. and green chillies.
 Allow these ingredients to infuse into the oil for about 30 seconds and then pour it over the cooked prawns.

 - Season with salt to taste and serve hot.